High Protein Chicken Mac and Cheese

 - Use freshly shredded cheese.
 The pre-shredded bagged stuff contains anti-caking agents that can lead to a grainy sauce.
 For the smoothest, meltiest results, shred it from the block.

 - Blend the cottage cheese.
-If you’re not into visible curds, a quick blitz will turn your cottage cheese into a velvety, sauce-ready base.
+A quick blitz will turn your cottage cheese into a velvety, sauce-ready base.

 - Let it rest before serving.
 Just 5 minutes or so after baking allows everything to finish setting slightly, making it easier to slice and serve.